Bicycle Accidents

 Defective Bike Components

-While bicycle accidents caused by defective bike components may be less common, they still happen and cause serious injuries.
-Accidents caused by faulty components may mean you should seek the services of a product liability lawyer for their specific legal expertise.
+While bicycle accidents caused by defective bike components may be less common, they still happen and can cause serious injuries.
+If your accident was caused by a faulty bike part, one of Nash & Franciskato’s product liability lawyers can help you pursue compensation.

 Fill out our free case evaluation online.